scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

 To support simulation management tools metadata, we are proposing a cloud platform that implements the reproducible assessable record described previously.
 This platform has two sides.
-As shown in the Figure :ref:`paltformfig`, a REST API access and a Web Frontend access.
+As shown in the Figure :ref:`paltformfig`, a API[#]_ access and a Web Frontend[#]_ access.
 All those two accesses communicate at the most end with a MongoDB database [#]_ that
 contains: the user accounts, the projects, the records, the containers and the differentiation requests.
-Depending on the type of access, the user has  a specific set of actions he can do.
+We implemented some restrictions depending on the type of access.

-The REST API service exposes endpoints that are accessible with the Simulation management tool from the executing machine.
+The API service exposes endpoints that are accessible by the Simulation management tool from the executing machine.
 It is a token based credential access that can be activated and renewed only from the Web Frontend access.
-The REST API allows the Simulation Management tools to push, pull and search for projects and records.
-The REST API documentation will be available publicly and will present the endpoints, HTTP methods and the mandatory fields in the structured JSON[#]_ format request content.
+The API allows the Simulation Management tools to push, pull and search for projects and records.
+The API documentation will be available publicly and will present the endpoints, HTTP[#]_ methods and the mandatory fields in the structured JSON[#]_ format request content.

 The Web Frontend service on the other end is controlled by the Cloud service.
-The Cloud service is accessible only by the Web Frontend.
-Thus when the user interacts with the Web Frontend he is actually securely interacting with the Cloud service.
-This strongly coupled design allows a flexible deployment and evolution but at the same time harden the security of the platform.
-This access allows the user to manage his account, handle his API credentials that are used by the Simulation Management tool to communicate with the REST interfaces.
+The Cloud service is accessible only from the Web Frontend.
+Thus when the user interacts with the Web Frontend, he is actually securely interacting with the Cloud service.
+This strongly coupled design allows a flexible deployment and upgrades but at the same time harden the security of the platform.
+This access allows the user to manage his account, handle his API credentials that are used by the Simulation Management tool to communicate with the API interfaces.
 It also allows the user to visualize his projects, records and requests.
 It is the only place where the user can update some content.

-On the platform, the REST API is the only place where projects and records are automatically created.
+On the platform, the API is the only place where projects and records are automatically created.
 On the Web side this is still possible but it is a manual process.
 Differentiation requests on the other end can only be created and resolved from the Web Frontend access.

-A Simulation tool that need to interact with our platform has to follow the endpoints descriptions in Tables :ref:`projendtable` and :ref:`recoendtable`.
+A Simulation tool that needs to interact with our platform has to follow the endpoints descriptions in Tables :ref:`projendtable` and :ref:`recoendtable`.
-Since the differentiation request handling is not accessible from the API, there is no endpoint for that.

 .. raw:: latex